-To start using Microsoft Azure Active Directory (Azure AD) B2C, follow the three steps outlined in this article.
+To start using Microsoft Azure Active Directory (Azure AD) B2C, follow the four steps outlined in this article.

 Step 1: Sign up for an Azure subscription

 If you already have an Azure subscription, skip this step.
 If not, sign up for an Azure subscription and get access to Azure AD B2C.

 Step 2: Create an Azure AD B2C tenant

 Use the following steps to create a new Azure AD B2C tenant.
 Currently B2C features can't be turned on in your existing tenants.

 - Sign in to the Azure portal as the Subscription Administrator.
 This is the same work or school account or the same Microsoft account that you used to sign up for Azure.

 Click New(or the + button if collapsed) and in the Search the marketplace field enter "Azure Active Directory B2C".

 In the result, click on Azure Active Directory B2C